micro-api/micro-api/README.md

 DELETE /posts/2
 ```

-A delete request **MUST** return no payload if it succeeds, and applies to any accessible URI, including collections.
+A delete request can return no payload (204 No Content) if it succeeds, and applies to any accessible URI, including collections.
 Pretty simple.

 ```http
 DELETE /users/1/posts
 ```

-This **MUST** actually delete all of a users' posts, not just the link.
+In this example, the request means delete all of a users' posts, not just the link.
 There is no concept of relationship entities.

 ## Error Payload

-If a request fails for any reason, it **MUST** return a single `@error` object.
+If a request fails for any reason, it **MUST** return a `@error` object.
 The contents of the error object are opaque to this specification.

 ```json
 {